GAVEL: Towards Rule-Based Safety Through Activation Monitoring

 \subsection{Results}

 \textbf{Baseline Performance.} In \autoref{tab:baselines_mistral} we compare the performance of GAVEL against all baselines, using Mistral-7B as the underlying model.

 We evaluated on ROC-AUC, balanced accuracy (b-ACC) and FPR.
-Across all eight misuse categories, GAVEL achieves the best balance of precision and recall, with AUC scores above 0.98 and near-zero false positives even against the challenging benign conversations.
+Across all nine misuse categories, GAVEL achieves the best balance of precision and recall, with AUC scores above 0.98 and near-zero false positives even against the challenging benign conversations.
 By contrast, finetuning approaches show inconsistent generalization across categories and projection based baselines either suffer from lower AUC and balanced accuracy rates.